 As many variations are there to choose a machete as there are different shape and size available for them, they can use any types as they wish to give their work the perfect touch and finish they want.
 If you need to do your crafty works on your own, you can also use the help of your machetes.

-Sometimes there is a wide range of wood works done in a home where lots of plants and vegetation are available.
+Sometimes there is a wide range of woodworks done in a home where lots of plants and vegetation are available.
 In that type of situations machete is a must tool to have.
-In many parts of the world, there are a lot of houses made from woods.
+Many parts of the world, there are a lot of houses made from woods.
 In that case, they need machetes along with their other toolkits.

 To make large wood branches into small pieces or to shape it in other forms or for batoning purposes, machetes have significant uses.
 As a whole, it is a tool of great usefulness.